blebon/directChillFoam/paper/paper.md

 # Summary

 Direct-chill (DC) casting is a semi-continuous casting process that is used for producing aluminium and magnesium alloy billets [@Eskin2008].
 As illustrated in (\autoref{fig:DC_Sketch}), the process consists of feeding melt (liquid metal) into a mould containing a movable bottom (the ram).
 The ram is lowered and the billet is pulled downwards by gravity.
-As the billet exists the mould, its exposed outer surface is chilled with water jets to hasten cooling (hence the term direct-chill).
+As the billet exits the mould, its exposed outer surface is chilled with water jets to hasten cooling (hence the term direct-chill).

 ![The direct-chill casting process.\label{fig:DC_Sketch}](../docs/source/images/DC_Schematic.png){ width=60% }